JBEI/ice/README.rst

 * `Java JDK 7 <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`__
 * `Maven <https://maven.apache.org/download.cgi>`__  ≥ 3.0

-If you use a Debian-link OS, the following command will install all the requirements
+If you use a Debian-like operating system, the following command will install all the requirements

 ::